 What Causes Ringworm in Humans?

 If you have ever had ringworm (tinea), then you know how uncomfortable it can be.
-The itching, the embarrassing red rings; you just want the infection to go away and never come back.
+The chronic itching, the embarrassing red rings; you just want the infection to go away and never come back.
 Ringworm is highly contagious, so even if you do cure the infection you need to understand what causes ringworm in humans.
 It helps to avoid contracting it again as well as prevent spreading it to people and animals that come in your contact.

 Transmission Between Humans